Lee-sungsoo/GAT_reproducibility/README.md

 - $\lambda_{PubmedDataset}$ = 0.001
 - $\lambda_{elseDataset}$ = 0.005

-As with the original paper, the weight attenuation was set to 0.001 for the Pubmed dataset and 0.0005 for the other datasets.
+As with the original paper, the weight decay was set to 0.001 for the Pubmed dataset and 0.0005 for the other datasets.

 ### Datasets